Part 2: Implementing Your Job Search: Tracking Your Activities

 Keep track of each job that you apply for:

-job title, job identifier number, employer name, location,
+- The job title, job identifier number, employer name, location, and date/time you applied.

 - Feedback that you received from the recruiter, HR manager, hiring manager, etc.